issp-center-dev/2DMAT/doc/en/source/solver/sim-trhepd-rheed.rst

   Format: string ("A" or "B", default: "A")

   Description: This parameter specifies how to calculate the R-factor.
-"A" means the normal method, "B" means Pendry's R-factor is used.
+  When "A" the 2-norm of difference is used, and when "B" Pendry's R-factor is used.

 - ``omega``